philschatz/philschatz.github.io/_drafts/skeleton-generator.md

       // The recusion step is in `.x-template-helper` }

-    // This was "assumed" above but is defined here.
+    // This mixin was "assumed" above but is defined here.
-    // It is "called" in the `.selector()` mixin.
+    // It is used in the `.selector()` mixin.
     .x-template-helper(@type) {
       .template(@type);
       // Recurse!
       .build-children(@all-types...);
     }

-In order to prevent an infinite loop, we can define a `@max-depth` and add a `@depth` param to the mixins:
+In order to prevent an infinite loop, we define a `@max-depth` and add a `@depth` param to the mixins:

     .build-children(0; ...) { } // base case
     .build-children(@depth; @type; @rest...) {